A BRIEF HISTORY OF QUEEN ALEXANDRA HOSPITAL, COSHAM, PORTSMOUTH

 Meanwhile many people raised money for the hospital to buy new equipment.
 In 1982 members of staff at Queen Alexandra Hospital did a parachute jump to raise funds.

 In 1999 it was decided to rebuild the QA.
 Plans for the new building were adopted in 2004.
 The new Queen Alexandra Hospital opened in 2009.
+In 2020 Queen Alexandra Hospital was awarded university hospital status.

 A history of medicine